ArctosDB/documentation-wiki/_documentation/geology.markdown

  ## Petrology

 <a href="https://en.wikipedia.org/wiki/Petrology">Petrology</a> is the branch of geology that studies rocks and the conditions under which they form and Petrology terms describe the composition and texture of rocks.

+## Biochronology

+In paleontology, <a href="https://en.wikipedia.org/wiki/Biochronology">biochronology</a> is the correlation in time of biological events using fossils.
+In its strict sense, it refers to the use of assemblages of fossils that are not tied to stratigraphic sections (in contrast to biostratigraphy, where they are).
+The basic unit of biochronology is the biostratigraphic zone, or biozone, a collection of fossils found together in a rock unit.

 ## Public Land Survey System